eliranbenishai/slimgym/README.md

 config.user.tags  // ["admin", "active"] (unchanged)
 ```

-The clone method is optimized for performance using an iterative algorithm that avoids recursion overhead.
+The `$clone` method is optimized for performance using an iterative algorithm that avoids recursion overhead.
 Date objects are properly cloned as new Date instances.

+> **Note:** Method names use a `$` prefix (e.g., `$clone`) because `$` is not a valid character in SlimGym keys.
+This guarantees that library methods will never conflict with your data keys.

 ## TypeScript